Target5150/MoYu_Server_Stupid_Plugins/README.md

 Spectator prefix:Change spectators name to (S)xxx , Caster named as (C)xxx

 Spectator tool:Can press "use" button to force cameraman watch the player's firstperson camera when you are thirdperson cam moving.The press 1-8 to switch every players camara feature was not completed :(

+Tips:if you saw the source so strange, please paste in your source write tools,because I'm always have some comments in the source that wouldn't removed:(